Wayla/pager/README.md

 # Pager

   Pager is a library for creating a smooth paging interaction on mobile.
+Download the latest release here:   [https://rawgithub.com/Wayla/pager/master/release/pager.js](https://rawgithub.com/Wayla/pager/master/release/pager.js)

 # How to use